audrentis/OSTKL/README.md

 # Disclaimer
 **As stated in the license, I provide these designs as-is and and without warranty or liability of any kind.**
 This repository is under the [GNU General Public License v3.0](https://github.com/audrentis/OSTKL/blob/main/LICENSE).
-If you wish to sell these, read it.
+If you wish to sell these, you should read it.